rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 Elapsed: 00:01:14.17

 ````
-Now the same workload takes about 250 to 300 seconds to run.
+Now the same workload takes much longer to run.
+You can rerun any number of times.
 Open a new terminal window, sudo to the oracle user and query v$session_event to see IO resource wait event.
 ````
 sudo su - oracle